 I began to track my spending using a handy app on my phone and using that information I made a daily effort to reduce what I was spending my money on.
 After just 2 months my situation was improved and it certainly put a smile on my face.

 I would say that the number one factor in me becoming a happier person in the last 12 months has been a massive reduction in the use of social media.
 I realized that I never left social media happier than when I had gone on it, which was a telling sign.

 I restricted myself to 30 minutes per day on social media and as a result, my mental health and my overall happiness have drastically improved.

 I have never been a particularly spiritual person but there was something about meditation that really lured me in.
+I learned a lot about meditation and its benefits in this page.
 I started off simple, with just 15 minutes per day of meditation and after just a fortnight the difference could already be felt.